bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 1. Your bedding is trapping body heat

-This is one of the most common explanations, and it is often missed.
-Thick comforters, dense mattress toppers, synthetic sheets, and mattresses that hug the body too closely can hold on to warmth all night.
+This is one of the most common explanations and it’s easy to miss.
+Thick comforters, dense mattress toppers, synthetic sheets, and mattresses that hug you too close can hold onto warmth all night.

 2. Humidity is high even if the temperature is low

-A room does not need to be hot to feel muggy.
-When humidity is high, sweat does not evaporate well, and evaporation is one of the main ways the body cools itself.
-You may not even notice how damp the air feels until you lie in bed for a while.
+A room doesn’t need to be hot to feel muggy.
+When humidity is high, sweat doesn’t evaporate as well, and evaporation is one of your body’s main ways to cool down.
+You might not even notice the dampness until you lie in bed for a while.

 3. Menopause or perimenopause is causing hot flashes